wezm/wezm.net/v2/content/posts/2023/derez/index.md

 called `DeRez` that does what I want.
 First up I had to work out how to operate MPW.
 It's an editable shell where you run commands with ⌘-Return.
-Once I worked that out I could run `DeRez` on my edited application but I only got the fullback hexadecimal representation of the resources, not the structured output I wanted:
+Once I worked that out I could run `DeRez` on my edited application but I only got the fallback hexadecimal representation of the resources, not the structured output I wanted:

 ```